-Enraged, She then demands her father allow her to get involved with the running of the family businesses: the Reid family plantation and cotton commission company which is a competitor of business Mace’s.
-Against Harlan’s “better judgment”–he is very old-fashioned and militaristic–he agrees to Jacquelyn’s requests.
+Enraged, She then demands her father allow her to get involved with running the family businesses: the Reid family plantation and cotton commission company, which is a competitor of Mace’s.
+Against Harlan’s “better judgment”—he is very old-fashioned and militaristic—he agrees to Jacquelyn’s requests.

 The most lonely place in the world is the human heart when love is absent.

-Jacquelyn eventually meets the real Jon Mason, who, frankly, is less of a man now than Mace was when he was born.
+Jacquelyn eventually meets the real Jon Mason, who is less of a man now than Mace was when he was born.
 Despite this, Jacquelyn agrees to marry Jon.
-This isn’t a love match but rather a way for her to forget the fact that she loves Mace.
+This isn’t a love match but rather a way for her to forget that she loves Mace.

 Jacquelyn later breaks off the engagement, as she understands that she doesn’t need a man in her life to complete her.

-Earlier on in the book, Jacquelyn had narrowly escaped two attempts on her life.
-During the second attack, she was shot. ace was there to nurse her back to health.
+Earlier in the book, Jacquelyn had narrowly escaped two attempts on her life.
+During the second attack, she was shot.
+Mace was there to nurse her back to health.
 Jacquelyn and Mace soon discover these weren’t random acts of violence.

-They were acts of a plot involving several people who wanted her dead in order to obtain money and power.
+They were acts of a plot involving several people who wanted her dead to obtain money and power.

 And the people behind the conspiracy are closer than Jacquelyn thinks.

 Love is something different than delirium, but sometimes it’s hard to tell the difference.